kungfuai/kaishi/docs/Tutorials/Tutorial_Image_Dataset.md

 # Image Datasets
 Image datasets in this context are directories of files.
 Kaishi has a lot of built in functionality for interacting with them.
 While kaishi has many built-in pipeline components that operate on image datasets, a lot of the standard ETL is handled for you in the event you want to add your own custom code (without the ETL hassle).

-The following pages are a single example meant to be run concurrently.

 ## Initializing datasets
 Let's start by downloading a sample dataset to work with.
 You will need wget installed unless using your own directory of files.